Copilli/kuni/README.md

 # kuni
 Is a project to manage your emotions👍

--Yareni Itzayana Saavedra Valdovinos:
+- Yareni Itzayana Saavedra Valdovinos:
 I like seeing my favorite series and playing my favorite videogame.

--Regina Daniela Garcia Bañales:
+- Regina Daniela Garcia Bañales:
 I like music and playing videogames.